wallace/alfred_reflecticle_extension/README.md

 This is a command line Objective C app is modeled after [the ruby version of the same name](https://github.com/highgroove/alfred_reflecticle_extension).

+For whatever reason, possibly due to how RVM and interacts with Reflecticle shell extensions, I was not able to get the ruby version to work... so here we are!

 # Installation

 It is complicated for the moment.
 Download the project, build it, archive it,